EA-04-123 - U. S. Enrichment Corporation

 Questions concerning this Confirmatory Order should be addressed to Doug Starkey, NRC Office of Enforcement, who can be reached at 301-415-3456 or via e-mail at Doug.Starkey@nrc.gov.

-In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter and its enclosures will be made available electronically for public inspection in the NRC Public Document Room or from the NRC’s document system (ADAMS), accessible from the NRC Web site at http://www.nrc.gov/reading-rm/adams.html.
-The NRC also includes significant enforcement actions on its Web site at www.nrc.gov; select What We Do, Enforcement, then Significant Enforcement Actions.
+In accordance with 10 CFR 2.390 of the NRC's "Rules of Practice," a copy of this letter and its enclosures will be made available electronically for public inspection in the NRC Public Document Room or from the NRC's document system (ADAMS), which is accessible from the NRC Web site at the Public NRC Library.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.
 To the extent possible, your response to this Confirmatory Order should not include any personal privacy, proprietary, or safeguards information so that it can be made available to the Public without redaction.

 Office of Enforcement